spatialstatisticsupna/Mmodels_SERRA_article/R/Readme.md

 # R code

 This folder contains the necessary R functions to fit the multivariate spatio-temporal models described in Vicente et al. (2020) and reproduce results.
+We recommend to use the TESTING version of INLA.

 The ```dataMmodel.RData``` file contains the following R objects: